Motor Carrier Permit (MCP) - Frequently Asked Questions

 2415 First Avenue, Sacramento, CA 95818

-Operating as a motor carrier of property without a permit is a misdemeanor and is punishable by fine of up to $2,500, or by imprisonment in the county jail for not more than three months or both.
+Operating as a motor carrier of property without an MCP is a misdemeanor and is punishable by a fine of up to $2,500, or by imprisonment in the county jail for not more than three months, or both.
 CHP may also confiscate and impound your vehicles.
-(Vehicle Code Section 34670).
+Effective January 1, 2016, penalties may also be assessed when applying for an MCP (R&TC Section 7236).

-- Failure to pass BIT inspection by the California Highway Patrol (CHP).
+- Failure to pass BIT inspection by the CHP.

-- Failure to comply with Controlled Substance and Alcohol Testing (CSAT) requirements of federal law as described in Subdivision (a) of CVC 345200.
+- Failure to comply with CSAT requirements of federal law as described in Subdivision (a) of CVC Section 34520.

-- Failure to make copies of CSAT results and other records available to CHP as required by Subdivision (b) of CVC 345200.
+- Failure to make copies of CSAT results and other records available to CHP as required by Subdivision (b) of CVC Section 34520.

-- Knowingly leasing, operating, dispatching or otherwise utilizing vehicles from a carrier whose motor carrier permit is suspended, which suspension is based wholly or in part on the failure of the motor carrier to maintain any vehicle in safe operating condition.
+- Knowingly leasing, operating, dispatching or otherwise utilizing vehicles from a carrier whose motor carrier permit is suspended, when the suspension is based wholly or in part on the failure of the motor carrier to maintain any vehicle in safe operating condition.

-- Failure to be enrolled in the Employers Pull Notice (EPN) program.
+- Failure to be enrolled in the EPN program.

-- Suspension and/or revocation of carrier’s driver's license.
+- Suspension and/or revocation of an owner-operator’s driver license.

 There are many permits that may be required when operating commercial vehicles in and out of California in addition to the MCP.
 Utilize the following websites for additional information regarding permits for commercial vehicles.